-When learning how to make homemade cupcakes as Grandma made them, the first and most important step is the baking process, and it's all explained below.
+Follow Grandma's tips for making perfect cupcakes and learn how to make old fashioned cupcakes as she made them.
+The first and most important step is the baking process, and it's all explained below.

 Always take the time to preheat your oven and ensure that you set it at the precise temperature called for in the recipe.